JoseFabioGuimaraes/Alura-SpringBoot-samples/SpringBoot - JPA/Desafios/Desafio02- API-gerenciador-pedidos/README.md

 - Maven
 - Hibernate

 ## 📋 Project Description

-This API provides a complete solution for order management with relationships between products, categories and suppliers.
+This API provides a complete solution for order management with relationships between products, categories, and suppliers.

 ## 🏗 Architecture